robmoffat/k9/docs/sprints/plan.md

 - Fonts
 - Add shadows in
-- Add Gridding Back in (using CSS)
 - Complete work on the designer stylesheet so we can display everything in high fidelity.
 - Control Layer
-- Further simplifications to XML (for labels)
-- Improving stylesheet intelligence (see notes in sprint 14)
 - Container Corners
-- Label positioning

 [Sprint Notes](sprint_016.md)